 By Hiroko Shimbo.

-22 pieces Okinawa Kokuto Brown Sugar, cut into fine slices with a knife
+80g Okinawa Kokuto Brown Sugar, cut into thin slices with knife

 1 ½ teaspoons baking powder

 2 teaspoons canola oil plus more for deep-frying doughnut